Daniel O'Donnell: Early life

-O'Donnell was born in and brought up in the village of Kincasslagh, in The Rosses district in the west of County Donegal, Ireland.
-He grew up as the youngest of a Roman Catholic family, with his parents, Julia (née McGonagle born 1919; died 18 May 2014) and Francis O'Donnell, and siblings John (the eldest), Margaret (Margo), Kathleen and James.
-He has described his upbringing as mostly happy, with the exception of the death of his father after a heart attack when O'Donnell was six years old.
+Daniel Francis Noel O'Donnell was born on 12 December 1961 and raised in the village of Kincasslagh, in The Rosses district in the west of County Donegal, Ireland.
+He is the youngest child in a Roman Catholic family, born to Julia (née McGonagle; 1919–2014) and Francis O'Donnell, and has four older siblings John, Margaret (Margo), Kathleen, and James.
+He has described his upbringing as mostly happy, apart from the death of his father from a heart attack when O'Donnell was six years old.

-During his school years, O'Donnell considered pursuing a career in banking.
-Despite this, a career in music was also always a possibility.
-As a youngster, O'Donnell performed in the local religious choir.
-In 1980, he went to Galway to pursue business studies, however, he never settled down and by Christmas he was in his sister Margo's band.
-Margo had already forged a successful career in Ireland.
+During his school years, O'Donnell considered a career in banking, although music was also a strong possibility.
+As a youngster, he sang in the local church choir.
+In 1980, he moved to Galway to pursue business studies, but he did not settle and returned home by Christmas to join his sister Margo's band.
+By that time, Margo had already established a successful career in Ireland.

 Career

 Rise to fame

-Not getting enough opportunities to perform solos with the band, in 1983 O'Donnell decided to record his own record.
-On 9 February 1983, he recorded his first single, Johnny McCauley's "My Donegal Shore", with £1,200 of his own money, selling all the copies himself.
+Not getting enough opportunities to perform solos with the band, O'Donnell decided in 1983 to record his own material.
+On 9 February 1983, he recorded his first single, Johnny McCauley's "My Donegal Shore", using £1,200 of his own money, and sold all the copies himself.
 Later that year, he formed his own musical group, Country Fever.
 After the group disbanded, he formed The Grassroots.
-In 1985, the manager of the Ritz label, Mick Clerkin, saw him perform and introduced him to Sean Reilly, who remains his manager to this day.
+In 1985, Mick Clerkin, manager of the Ritz label, saw him perform and introduced him to Seán Reilly, who remains his manager.

-Under the management of Reilly, O'Donnell started to sell concerts out in England on a regular basis.
-According to O'Donnell, by January 1992, he had hit rock bottom with exhaustion.
-After a three-month recovery break, he returned to the stage, this time at the Point Theatre, Dublin.
+Under Reilly's management, O'Donnell began regularly selling out concerts in England.
+According to O'Donnell, by January 1992 he had reached "rock bottom" with exhaustion.
+After a three-month recovery break, he returned to the stage, performing at the Point Theatre in Dublin.